thegrumpys/odop/client/docs/Help/helpLookup.md

 Enter a word or phrase into the "Help lookup" text entry box at the top of the main page.
 Press the Enter key or select the magnifiying glass icon to produce a ranked list of on-line Help topics that contain the target word or phrase.
-If possible, each entry in the list provides a brief block of text providing a bit of context for how the terms are used in the Help topic.
+If possible, each entry in the list provides a  block of text providing a bit of context for how the terms are used in that Help topic.
+The word(s) entered into the "Help lookup" text entry box will be highlighted in a lighter / darker shade of green that reflects the number of times that the term appears in that Help topic.
-Select the blue topic link to open a new browser tab containing the associated on-line Help entry.
+Select the blue link to open a new browser tab containing the associated on-line Help topic.
+The word(s) entered into the "Help lookup" text entry box will be highlighted in yellow.

 &nbsp;